Uncategorized

 Of these, the most common blunders are from medications, hospital-acquired infections and blood clots that are caused when a patient’s legs are being immobilized in hospital.

-Some more tragic accidents in Indian hospitals include “one of the worst cases of medical negligence” – where a Bhiwandi couple lost their baby during delivery.
+Some more tragic accidents in Indian hospitals include “one of the worst cases of medical negligence” – where a Bhiwandi couple lost their baby during a delivery.
 And it is no secret that doctors around the world occasionally make the error of leaving tools or other items inside their patients.

-A shocking report revealed that between 2005 and 2012, 16 people died as result of these mistakes – despite being described as “never events” by doctors as they just shouldn’t happen.
+A shocking report revealed that between 2005 and 2012, 16 people died as a result of these mistakes – despite being described as “never events” by doctors as they just shouldn’t happen.

 Some of items include sponges, towels, needles, instruments, retractors and other small items or fragments of tools.